flexbox/foundation-boilerplate/README.md

 ## License

-foundation-boilerplate is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).
+This project is free software, and may be redistributed under [GNU/GPL license](LICENSE.md).